Step Into Your Power

 Agreements:

-– I acknowledge that this process can stimulate intense feelings of fear, anger, guilt, shame, etc, and while the words of other group members can stimulate my emotional experience, others are not the cause of my feelings.
+– I acknowledge that this process can stimulate feelings of fear, anger, guilt, shame, etc, and while the words of other group members can stimulate my emotional experience, others are not the cause of my feelings.

 – I agree to take 100% responsibility for my experience in the group – if I want the group to be different, it is my responsibility to express myself, seek to understand what is important to others, ask for what I want, and search for a solution that works for everyone.
+If I am unable to speak up in the space, I agree to reach out to the facilitator for support outside of group time.

 Honesty